A General Homogeneous Matrix Formulation to 3D Rotation Geometric Transformations: Formulation to general 3D rotations

 By using either of the two hyperplane equations in equation \eqref{3D rotation hyperplanes} and that of $\pi_1$, two reflections can easily be obtained, the product of which are the desired 3D homogeneous rotation and its inverse.
 Generally equation \eqref{3D rotation hyperplanes} is more suitable for numerical rotation matrix estimation since the two hyperplanes can be arbitrary and the rotation matrix thus obtained is not unique and therefore the analytical form of the rotation matrix will not be given here.

 Next let us consider the rotation axis determined by two points.
-Since when both the two points are ordinary, the direction (per definition of {\em direction} as {\em stereohomology} in table~\ref{classification table}) of one point from another will be the direction of the axis, we only discuss the case when one is an ordinary point while another is infinite, i.e., a direction.
-Denote the ordinary point as ($x_0,y_0,z_0,1$)$^T$ and the direction ($a,b,c,0$)$^T$(without loss of generality, let $a^2+b^2+c^2=1$).
+Since when both the two points are regular, the direction (per definition of {\em direction} as {\em stereohomology} in table~\ref{classification table}) of one point from another will be the direction of the axis, we only discuss the case when one is an regular point while another is infinite, i.e., a direction.
+Denote the regular point as ($x_0,y_0,z_0,1$)$^T$ and the direction ($a,b,c,0$)$^T$(without loss of generality, let $a^2+b^2+c^2=1$).

 If the representation of axis by two points can be converted into by two hyperplanes similar to that in equation \eqref{3D axis by hyperplanes} then we can use the similar approach by equations \eqref{3D axis by hyperplanes} and \eqref{3D rotation hyperplanes} to obtain the rotation.
 The pencil of hyperplanes through the line joining ($x_0,y_0,z_0,1$)$^T$ and ($a,b,c,0$)$^T$ should satisfy: